 Along with inter partes reviews, Mr. Cavanaugh routinely develops strategies for other post-grant proceedings such as ex parte reexaminations and reissues.
 He has extensive experience in inter partes reexamination and interferences.
 These procedures can be used to develop comprehensive strategies using all the procedures the Patent Office provides.

 Mr. Cavanaugh is a sought-after speaker in the area of post-grant proceedings and specifically IPRs.
 He developed the post-grant class and curriculum for American University where he teaches patent litigation in the Spring semester and post-grant proceedings in the Summer session.

 Prior to joining the firm, Mr. Cavanaugh was a senior patent counsel in the legal department of Boston Scientific Corporation, responsible for the intellectual property matters in the radiology, neurology, urology and endoscopy divisions.
 Prior to his work with Boston Scientific, Mr. Cavanaugh was associated with Wolf, Greenfield and Sacks in Boston, where he provided patent support to a variety of medical device clients.
 Mr. Cavanaugh also has been a patent examiner at the United States Patent Office, where he examined patent applications in a variety of technologies.

 Mr. Cavanaugh received a JD from George Washington University, where he was selected to study at the Max-Plank-Institute for Comparative Patent Law in Munich.
-He earned his master's degree at Washington Theological Union and his bachelor's degree in mechanical engineering at Villanova University.
+He earned his JCL at the Catholic University of America, his master's degree at Washington Theological Union and his bachelor's degree in mechanical engineering at Villanova University.
 He is a member of the Pi Tau Sigma National Mechanical Engineering Honor Society.